-❖ Clinical Significance
+✤ Clinical Significance

-Dogs suffering from abdominal or appetite issues along with 'Hypoalbuminaemia' 'Hypocholesterolaemia' should be evaluated for Hypoadrenocorticism'.
-Evaluate 'Atypical electrolyte balance since there are certain breeds that develop electrolyte imbalance as a major cause of HAOC.
+Dogs suffering from abdominal or appetite issues along with 'Hypoalbuminaemia' and 'Hypocholesterolaemia' should be evaluated for 'Atypical Hypoadrenocorticism'.
+Evaluate for electrolyte balance since there are certain breeds that develop electrolyte imbalance as a major cause of HAOC.
 Dogs with vague 'Adrenocorticotropic' hormone stimulus may actually be the product of the other primary illnesses like a disease of bowel inflammation.
 With the use of endogenous Adrenocorticotropic hormone amounts in affected dogs is a proof for evaluation and examination (Wakayama et al. (2006).